Exercise and Teenagers

 while helping to establish good heart-healthy habits.
 The following exercise guidelines

-for adolescents can help you and your adolescent plan activities:
+for teens can help you and your teen plan activities:

-Adolescents need at least 60 minutes of moderate to vigorous physical activity on
+Teenagers need at least 60 minutes of moderate to vigorous physical activity on most

-most days for maintenance of good health and fitness and for healthy weight during
+days to maintain good health and fitness, and for healthy weight during growth.
+Physical

-Parents are encouraged to limit children's screen time (TV, video, and computers)
+Parents are encouraged to limit a teen's screen time (TV, video game, phone, tablet,

-to less than 2 hours daily and replace these sitting activities with activities that
+and computer) to less than 2 hours daily and replace these sitting activities with

 Even low-to-moderate intensity activities for as little as 30 minutes a day can be